Bowdoin-CSCI2330/Bowdoin-csci2330.github.io/about.md

 ## Discussion Forum

-We will use [Piazza]({{ site.discussion_url }}) to facilitate discussion outside of class.
-In general, you should prefer posting to Piazza over sending me email, as it will allow your classmates to both see and answer your questions, possibly quicker than I alone can (though you can also post privately such that only I can see your question).
+We will use [Slack]({{ site.discussion_url }}) to facilitate discussion outside of class.
+In general, you should prefer posting to Slack over sending me email, as it will allow your classmates to both see and answer your questions, possibly quicker than I alone can (though you can also post privately such that only I can see your question).

 ## Textbook
 There is one primary textbook that you should acquire: